Service Manuals; Literature; Service Sources; Descriptions; etc

 Club's website, www.airheads.org

-...((or other club website such as Kbmw)); and maybe,,,,blush....my own website, that you are reading;.....at the minimum.
-There are a few other websites with detailed information...most are listed on this website as references, in various places; many are listed on the URL.HTM
+...((or other club website such as Kbmw)); and maybe,,,,blush....my own website, that you are reading this on;.....at a minimum.
+There are a few other websites with detailed information...most are listed on this website as references, in various places; many are listed on the http://bmwmotorcycletech.info/url.htm

 To give you some idea of errors in the manuals (BMW has errors in some of its own literature too!): At least one version of Clymer's manual will tell you, for your Airhead with the clamshell air cleaner, to start your bike with your 'choke' lever horizontal, and ride with it full-on (full down), exactly the reverse of proper operation.
 I saw that wrong bit when someone asked me about hard starting and awful running on an 79 Airhead.
 Also, plenty of errors in the CRITICAL area of the Airheads oil filter canister.